One of the main parts to homesteading is frugal living.

-This what being frugal is all about.
+This what frugal living is all about!
 Using what you have to create and do more with it.

 36. Become Your Own Baker

-I love this frugal tip.
-This is where I first got started years ago when I first discovered what being frugal meant.
+I love this frugal living tip.
+This is where I first got started years ago when I first discovered what being frugal living meant.

 Yes, I began by baking my own bread.

 I realized I could make it cheaper than I could buy a premade loaf.
-That began the wheels turning in the direction of ‘what else can I make instead of buy?’
+That began the wheels turning in the direction of ‘what else can I make instead of buying?’

 We all still have things we need to purchase from time to time.

-Buying second hand is the ultimate frugal tip.
+Buying second hand is the ultimate frugal living tip.

 Buying second hand or homemade from an online source is even better because you save gas while shopping.

 There's a trick to find cheap items from eBay.